-The speakers are cool but not very loud - I expected them to be Powered but instead they're passive with no volume control of their own.
+The speakers are cool but not very big or loud - I expected them to be Powered but instead they're passive with no volume control of their own.

 There was a special combination sold with this dock, offered in 1994 and branded as the Traveling Multimedia ThinkPad which came in two versions.
 The 755c with it's TFT came in at a premium at $9,175.
 The other was a 360CS version (with a DSTN screen) which would cost you a mere $5,699.
 I think DSTN wasn't the only variation but I'm not sure what the exact other differences were.